Administrative Law (11282.2)

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-The academic expectations in this unit are scaled to the expectations of a law graduate about to enter practical training prior to legal practice - the required learning outcomes of the unit should be understood in this light.
+The academic expectations in this unit are scaled to the expectations of a law graduate about to enter practical training prior to legal practice.
+This is a challenging unit requiring steady commitment throughout the semester.

 Required IT skills

 Students need basic computer, internet and word processing skills and the ability to teach themselves how to use simple web-based apps.

 If you feel that you lack these, or any other academic study skills, please Study Skills (link from MyUC).

 Your participation can be made easier by –

 - purchasing the prescribed text, instead of using a copy on three hour reserve in the library, and

 - having access to computing facilities and the internet at home, instead of using only university computer labs.